-LAWS6410 Legal History Staff Contact: School Office C3 SS HPW4
+Legal History Staff Contact: School Office C3 SS HPW4

-The theme of this subject is the rule of law, it examines the role played by law and legal institutions in the division of political power, and falls into three parts: 1. the struggles between the courts, the parliament and the monarchy in seventeenth century England, with special attention to the conflict between Sir Edward Coke and James i, the English Civil War and the Glorious Revolution; 2. the political consolidations of eighteenth century England with special attention to Blackstone, as well as to the assessments of modern historians like E.P.
-Thompson and Douglas Hav: 3. the reception of legal ideas into the penal colony of New South Wales.
+The theme of this subject is the rule of law.
+It examines the role played by law and legal institutions in the division of political power, and falls into three parts: 1. the struggles between the courts, the parliament and the monarchy in seventeenth century England, with special attention to the conflict between Sir Edward Coke and James I, the English Civil War and the Glorious Revolution; 2. the political consolidations of eighteenth century England with special attention to Blackstone, as well as to the assessments of modern historians like E.P.
+Thompson and Douglas Hay; 3. the reception of legal ideas into the penal colony of New South Wales.
 The role played by rule of law in the political formation of a new society.

-Research Thesis: two-session elective Staff Contact: A/Prof Adrian Brooks C6
+Research Thesis: two-session elective Staff Contact: Mr Ian Cameron C6

-Research Thesis: one-session elective Staff Contact: A/Prof Adrian Brooks C3 S1
+Research Thesis: one-session elective Staff Contact: Mr Ian Cameron C3 S1

-Research Thesis: one-session elective Staff Contact: A/Prof Adrian Brooks C3 S2
+Research Thesis: one-session elective Staff Contact: Mr Ian Cameron C3 S2

-A Research Thesis project shall be approved by the School of Law if 1, the student has an academic background in legal study sufficient to handle the subject matter of the thesis in an adequate manner (an average mark of 65 percent in previous Law subjects is normally required).
+A Research Thesis project shall be approved by the School of Law if 1. the student has an academic background in legal study sufficient to handle the subject matter of the thesis in an adequate manner (an average mark of 65 percent in previous Law subjects is normally required).
 2. the student has formulated a clearly defined project, which has been approved by a teacher in the field concerned who agrees to act as supervisor.
-Supervision may be conjoint. but at least one supervisor must be a full-time member of academic staff.
+Supervision may be conjoint, but at least one supervisor must be a full-time member of academic staff.
 A group research project may be undertaken (by two or three students, but no more) provided that a statement of the proposed division of work between members of the group is approved by the staff member agreeing to act as supervisor.

-The School of Law may approve a Research Thesis but will initially limit its approval to a 3 credit point project.
-A student who has received approval for a 3 credit point project may be given subsequent approval to have his or her project transferred to a 6 credit point project (LAWS6510), Similarly a student who has received approval for a 6 credit point project (LAWS6510) may be given retrospective approval for transfer to a 3 credit point project.
+The School of Law will initially limit its approval for a Research Thesis to a 3 credit point project.
+A student who has received approval for a 3 credit point project may be given subsequent approval to have his or her project transferred to a 6 credit point project (LAWS6510).
+Similarly a student who has received approval for a 6 credit point project (LAWS6510) may be given retrospective approval for transfer to a 3 credit point project.